YifanShenSZ/Columbus7-Extension/Collect/README.md

 After a batch of Columbus7 single point calculation, to collect data:

-    python3 collect BatchPath NDirectory NState
+    python3 collect.py BatchPath NDirectory NState

-Use -h or --help for details
+Use -h or --help argument to show details

 Single point information including geometry, energy, energy gradient, interstate coupling will be appended